 “Based on XXX, how likely are you to recommend us to a friend or associate?”

-The 2 green scores are promoters, the 2 yellow are passives, and the 7 reds are detractors.
-The NPS score is the percent promoters minus the percent detractors so the score can be anywhere from +100% to -100%.
+The 2 highest scores are promoters, the 2 mid scores are passives, and the 7 lowest are detractors.
+The NPS score is the per cent promoters minus the per cent detractors so the score can be anywhere from +100% to -100%.

 In this example, the surveyors are not worried about the NPS score: they want to understand how customer’s feelings correlate with their buying intentions.
 In this case, the promoters appear to be about 90-95% likely to consider their current manufacturer, the passives 75-80% likely to consider the incumbent, and the detractors only 40-45% likely to consider their current supplier.